ParallelMaths/parallel/pages/9-08-checkmate.md

 * [ ] Sunday

 ^^^ hint id=1
-1 October cannot be a Tuesday, because then 8, 15, 22 and 29 October would also be Tuesday, and that would be 5 Tuesdays.
+1 October cannot be a Tuesday, because then 8, 15, 22 and 29 October would also be Tuesdays, and that would be 5 Tuesdays.
 The question says there are only 4 Tuesdays.
 ^^^

 ^^^ hint id=2
-Similarly, 2/3 October cannot be a Friday, because then 9/10, 16/17, 23/24 and 30/31 October would also be Friday, and that would be 5 Fridays.
+Similarly, 2/3 October cannot be a Friday, because then 9/10, 16/17, 23/24 and 30/31 October would also be Fridays, and that would be 5 Fridays.
 The question says there are only 4 Fridays.
 ^^^

 ---

-1/2/3 October cannot be a Tuesday, because then 8/9/10, 15/16/17, 22/23/24 and 29/30/31 October would also be Tuesday, and that would be 5 Tuesdays.
+1/2/3 October cannot be a Tuesday, because then 8/9/10, 15/16/17, 22/23/24 and 29/30/31 October would also be Tuesdays, and that would be 5 Tuesdays.
 The question says there are only 4 Tuesdays.

 Exactly the same is true for Friday.

 Therefore, the first Tuesday and Friday must both fall on either 4, 5, 6 or 7 October.
 This can only work if Tuesday is on 4 October and Friday is on 7 October.
-This means that the last Friday of the month will be on 28 October, which means that 31 October will be on Monday.
+This means that the last Friday of the month will be on 28 October, which means that 31 October will be on a Monday.
 :::